 If you make your own palak paneer, this is the perfect compliment.
 It also makes a great accompaniment to hummus.

 If naan isn’t rich enough for you, how about a flatbread folded with slow clarified butter (a.k.a. ghee).
 Paratha is a bit more work to make than naan.
-But it’s so worth it!
+Even so, it’s so worth it!
 It’s like a flaky croissant meets a fluffy flour tortilla.

 Personally, I love to use this for sandwiches.
 Just cut it into sandwich-sized portions.
 Then cut between the top and bottom to make it like slices.